Local acyclicity in $p$-adic cohomology: Introduction

 This is explained by the fact that the Swan conductor of $E$ at infinity, which is a numerical measure of the wild ramification of $E$, itself jumps along these fibres.
 It turns out, however, that for curves at least, the Swan conductor exactly controls the failure of the higher direct images to be lisse.
 Indeed, the main result of \cite{Lau81} shows that for a relative smooth curve $f:U\rightarrow S$, and a lisse $\F_\ell$-sheaf $E$ on $U$, ``if the wild ramification of $E$ at infinity is locally constant, then the higher direct images $\mathbf{R}^if_!E$ are lisse''.
 Concretely, the wild ramification of $E$ being (locally) constant means that the Swan conductor of $E$ at infinity is (locally) constant.
 One can use this to deduce a similar result with $\Z_\ell$ or $\Q_\ell$ coefficients.

 The purpose of this article is to prove an analogue of this result for $p$-adic coefficients, that is for overconvergent $F$-isocrystals; in this case the correct analogue of the Swan conductor is the irregularity of a $p$-adic differential equation studied in \cite{CM00}.
 We have two main results in this direction.
-The first of these, Theorem \ref{theo: main dagger} is phrased in the language of relative Monsky--Washnitzer cohomology (in the spirit of \cite{Ked06a}) and assumes that the base variety $S$ is smooth, affine and connected.
-The second, Theorem \ref{theo: main general}, is phrased using the theory of arithmetic $\mathcal{D}^\dagger$-modules, as developed by Berthelot and Caro, and while it allows more general bases $S$, it assumes that $k$ is perfect.
-In both cases, the result says that if $E$ is an overconvergent $F$-isocrystal on a relative smooth curve $f:U\rightarrow S$, and $E$ has constant irregularity at infinity, then appropriately defined higher direct images are overconvergent $F$-isocrystals.
+The first of these, Theorem \ref{theo: main dagger} is phrased in the language of relative Monsky--Washnitzer cohomology (in the spirit of \cite{Ked06a}), it assumes that the base variety $S$ is smooth, affine and connected, and also imposes relatively strong conditions on the curve $f:U\rightarrow S$ (see Setup \ref{setup: main}).
+The second, Theorem \ref{theo: main general}, is phrased using the theory of arithmetic $\mathcal{D}^\dagger$-modules, as developed by Berthelot and Caro, and while it allows more general bases $S$, as well as for any relative curve admitting a good compactification, it assumes that $k$ is perfect.
+In both cases, the result says that if $E$ is an overconvergent $F$-isocrystal on a suitable relative smooth curve $f:U\rightarrow S$, and $E$ has constant irregularity at infinity, then appropriately defined higher direct images are overconvergent $F$-isocrystals.
 (In fact, we work everywhere with `$F$-able isocrystals', that is extensions of subquotients of objects admitting some $F^n$-structure.)
 Results along these lines were previously obtained by Kedlaya \cite[Proposition 3.4.3]{Ked06b}, the the proof of which provided part of the inspiration for the methods used in \S\ref{sec: universal}.